 It’s an adaptive process for them.
-While movie VFX artists have some level of luxury in choosing the program they most prefer.
+While movie artists have some level of luxury in choosing the program they most prefer.

 For movies or cinematics, VFX serves as an augment.
 An upgrade and enhancement to the shot that already exists.
 It is viewed by every single spectator and audience member from the same spot, at the same time, in the same way.

-This is probably one of the biggest differences between game and movie or cinematics VFX.
+This is probably one of the biggest differences between game and movie VFX.
 The incredible VFX that populates a movie is only ever created to be viewed at that moment, from a single angle.
 Game VFX artists must create these effects with consideration to a 3D environment.
 It could be seen from any angle, and it must be seen to react naturally with other objects in the environment.

 In a movie, the only limitation to VFX is time and budget.
 As long as it can be rendered in time and composited in, that element can be as complex as you want it to be.
 It can be multiple simulations containing millions of particles, and thousands of elements inside it.
 If you can get that rendered, it can be included.